UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Core metadata standard for DataCrate: Schema.org

-Schema.org is the base metadata standard for DataCrate with a few additions to supplement there are gaps in schema.org's ability to represent needed metadata.
+Schema.org is the base metadata standard for DataCrate with a few additions to supplement gaps in schema.org's ability to represent needed metadata.
 Future versions of this spec may be based on other metadata standards.

 Additional metadata can be drawn from any RDF vocabulary to allow open-ended